Predicting Effectiveness of Drugs by Analyzing Molecular-Based Biomarkers

 After careful consideration we decided to collaborate with Paradigm Diagnostics, Inc. This company offers such analysis and interpretation of data.
 The service is called PCDx™ (Paradigm Cancer Diagnostic).

 The unique feature of PCDx™ is the entire service as a whole.
 Multiple tumor profiling technologies – including Immunohistochemistry (IHC) and Next-Generation Sequencing (NGS) – are used in order to detect and analyze molecular-based biomarkers.
-Via PCDx™ the most clinically actionable genomic alterations in cancer including mutations, fusions, copy number variations, mRNA expression and protein expression are analyzed.
-An analysis of mRNA expression is currently only offered by Paradigm.
+Via PCDx™ the most clinically actionable genomic alterations in cancer including mutations, fusions, copy number variations and protein expression are analyzed.
 Coupled with an exhaustive review of literature correlating molecular-based biomarkers to drug responses, PCDx™ provides the information oncologists need in order to personalize cancer treatment based on the biology of their patient’s tumor.

 The laboratory of Paradigm Diagnostics is CLIA-certified.